-Severe thunderstores capable of producing tornadoes, very large hail, and a few severe wind gusts are expected this afternoon into the overnight period across parts of the lower to mid Rississippi Valley and parts of the Southeast.
+Severe thunderstorms capable of producing tornadoes, very large hail, and a few severe wind gusts are expected this afternoon into the overnight period across parts of the lower to mid Mississippi Valley and parts of the Southeast.
 A few strong tornadoes will be

-A surface low will deepen while tracking from Kansas to the Great across the CMUTN Valleys into the Southeast.
-As such, strong deep-layer flow and shear will overlap with a moistening, destabilizing airmans from late morning to marly evening from to lower MS Valley east-northeastward.
-Several strong to intense robust severe threat, particularly across the Southeast, where
+A surface low will deepen while tracking from Kansas to the Great Lakes today, accompanied by an eastward advancing upper tr strong mid-level jet stream will overspread an intense lowacross the OH/TN Valleys into the Southeast.
+As such, stron deep-layer flow and shear will overlap with a moistening, destabilizing airmass from late morning to early evening lower MS Valley east-northeastward.
+Several strong to intense thunderstorms are expected to organize and promote a relativel robust severe threat, particularly across the Southeast, where regionally higher instability should reside.

-Strong warm-air advection should be underway across the Lower FS Valley at the start of the period (122), with rich boundary-layer moisture being transported northward by a 48-58 kt southwesterly low-level jet.
-Through the day, at least modest surface heating should support surface temperatures rising into the lower 70% F smid upper 60s F dewpoints within the warm-air advection regime, where an increase in thunderstorms is also expected.
-58-78 kts of west-southwesterly 500 mb flow and 6.5+ C/km lapse rates will overspread the lower MS Valley and the ware-air advection regime by early afternoon, contributing up to 1900 3/kg MLCAPE, which is
+.Portions of the Lower MS Valley today into early tonight..
+Strong warm-air advection should be underway across the Lower MS Valley at the start of the period (12%), with rich boundary-layer moisture being transported northward by a 40-50 kt southwesterly low-level jet.
+Through the day, at least modest surface heating should support surface temperatures rising into the lower 70s F amid upper 60s F dewpoints within the warm-air advection regime, where an increase in thunderstorms is also expected.
+50-70 kts of west-southwesterly 500 mb flow and 6.5+ C/km lapse rates will overspread the lower MS Valley and the warm-air advection regime by early afternoon, contributing up to 1500 J/kg MLCAPE, which is adequate in supporting a severe threat.

-Stores should eventually root into a gradually deepening boundary overlapping southwesterly low-level and westerly mid-level jets.
-Large, curved low-level hodographs with mid/upper-level elongation will support well over 50 kts of effective bulk shear, and 300-500 82/82 effective SBH.
-Supercell structures are expected initially. with large hall, tornadoes, and a few severe gusts all likely.
-A few instances of 2+ inch diameter hall and/or strong tornadoes are stronger surface heating/buoyancy, a long-tracked and intense suggests this scenario would be most likely across central Mi, where front and greater low-level convergence approaches.
-Danaging gusts should then become the main threat, though a few tornadoes resain
+Storms should eventually root into a gradually deepening boundary layer during the afternoon, taking advantage of the strong overlapping southwesterly low-level and westerly mid-level jets.
+Large, curved low-level hodographs with mid/upper-level elongation will support well over 50 kts of effective bulk shear, and 300-400 m2/s2 effective SRH.
+Supercell structures are expected initially with large hail, tornadoes, and a few severe gusts all likely.
+A few instances of 2+ inch diameter hail and/or strong tornadoes are possible with the more robust supercells.
+Should a more dominant supercell develop, remain discrete, and traverse an axis of locally stronger surface heating/buoyancy, a long-tracked and intense tornado may occur.
+The latest high-resolution guidance consensus suggests this scenario would be most likely across central MS, where a Category 4/Moderate risk is in place.
+Later at night, storms should grow upscale into more linear segments as the surface cold front and greater low-level convergence approaches.
+Damaging gusts should then become the main threat, though a few tornadoes remain

-...
-Parts of the CHVTN Valley into early evening...

-A strong surface cold front should sweep across the CH/TN Valleys through the late afternoon and evening hours as the deepening tropospheric wind fields will be strong, with 55+ kts of flow likely just 1 km AGL.
-Downward momentum transport within this line may gusts also possible, warranting the introduction of Category
+..Parts of the OH/TN Valley into early evening...
+A strong surface cold front should sweep across the OH/TN Valleys through the late afternoon and evening hours as the deepening surface low tracks across the Great Lakes.
+Strong convergence along the cold front should force a low-topped band of convection.
+Ambient tropospheric wind fields will be strong, with 55+ kts of flow likely just 1 km AGL.
+Downward momentum transport within this line may foster strong, occasionally damaging gusts, with a couple of severe gusts also possible, warranting the introduction of Category

-...
-East TX/OK to the Lower Mississippi Valley...
-Have upgraded to a tornado-driven Moderate risk cente 0345 AM CST Mon Dec 12 2022 Ark-La-Tex to central AR with the potential for sever valid 1512002 - 2012002 occur within this region late today through tonight.
+...East TX/OK to the Lower Mississippi Valley...
+Have upgraded to a tornado-driven Moderate risk cente 0345 AM CST Mon Dec 12 2022 Ark-La-Tex to central AR with the potential for sever Valid 151200Z - 201200Z occur within this region late today through tonight.